Fall Vehicle Maintenance Double-Check

 High visibility reflective tape -- better known in fleet usage as Conspicuity Tape -- is intended to make heavy trailers more conspicuous to other drivers.
-Reflective conspicuity tape is not only brighter but also highly visible at much sharper angles than standard reflective tape.
+Reflective conspicuity tape is highly visible at much sharper angles than standard reflective tape.

 Conspicuity Tape is a DOT/FMCSA requirement for all tractor trailers manufactured on or after December 1, 1993, weighing 10,000 lbs. or more, with a width of 80" or more.

 This important reflective material is often damaged or otherwise scraped off, potentially putting anyone who pulls that trailer in violation.
 Fall is a good time to do an annual assessment of your trailers, making certain your trailers are in compliance.